17 August 2021

 Foresters has a long and strong track record of giving back to its members in this way, through its member benefits package, and are proud to have paid £1.7million to members in discretionary grants in 2020 alone.

-Rachel Hardy, Chief Executive of Foresters Friendly Society commented “I am delighted with our new business performance throughout the first half of 2021 – notably the 132% increase in our individual single premiums.
+Rachel Webb, Chief Executive of Foresters Friendly Society commented “I am delighted with our new business performance throughout the first half of 2021 – notably the 132% increase in our individual single premiums.

 These results are a testament to the hard work of all our staff in delivering exceptional customer service to our Members and ensuring we continue to provide relevant and accessible Member Benefits.